Which of the following can cause a moving object to change its di... | Study Prep in Pearson+

 Multiple Choice

-Which of the following can cause a moving object to change its direction according to Newton's First () and Second () Laws?
+Which of the following can cause a moving object to change its direction: , , both, or neither?

 A